This October, our Open Event will be taking place online. Book your place below.

-As a Lead Adult Care Worker you will contribute to making a positive difference to someone’s life when they are faced with physical, practical, social, emotional or intellectual challenges.
-You will be expected to exercise judgement and take appropriate steps to support individuals to maintain their independence, dignity and control.
-By demonstrating leadership, guidance and direction at the frontline of care delivery you will be instrumental in improving the health and wellbeing of those receiving care and support.
+The apprentice will be supported to contribute to making a positive difference to someone’s life when they are faced with physical, practical, social, emotional or intellectual challenges.
+They will be expected to exercise judgement and take appropriate steps to support individuals to maintain their independence, dignity and control.

 Functional skills in English and Maths at level 1 (if you do not have an equivalent)

-You should be employed in a health and social care role and have undertaken an enhanced disclosure and barring
+The apprentice will be expected to be employed in a social care role and have undertaken an enhanced disclosure and barring

-Production of evidence demonstrating understanding and competence in practice.
+The diploma is completed by production of evidence from the apprentice demonstrating understanding and competence in their practice.
 Methods of evidence include:

-A professional discussion will be undertaken with an independent assessor.
+A professional discussion, which will be undertaken with an independent assessor.
 The discussion will be of no more than 45 minutes duration.